broeman/gopack/README.md

 gopack
 ======

-Package Manager in Go Language
+** Package Manager in Go Language **
 BSD-License applies, see LICENSE for more information.

 ### Current Version: 0.1a
 Running in alpha, and not that useful.
 At this stage it is just me tinkering.
 Haven't even acted professional yet.

 ### Purpose
-The idea is to get it to install source packages, defined in a database, with install-scripts based on LinuxFromScratch.
+This is a library for pm-get and pm-tools, which are there to let users install packages.More ideas is on the table, but I'll take one step at the time.
+For this time being, it is just me wanting to do something productive and learning to make something useful for myself.

 ### Overview
 - [Documentation (WIP)](http://godoc.org/github.com/broeman/gopack)